CodeYourFuture/CYF-PD/content/blocks/working-software-and-done/readme.md

       Work in small groups.

       Make a list of acceptance criteria you would expect to be “done” for every software development user story (backlog item).
-You can refer to the links in the Prep.
+You can refer to the Prep.

       * Did you identify all the achievements necessary to deliver working software to a customer?

-      * Did you add anything else which is not necessary?
+      * Did you add anything which is not necessary?

       * Did you consider testing, automation, documentation, integration, coding style, acceptance, etc?